What is the Student Services Levy?

 Where do I find out more about the Levy?

-If you have any questions about this, please contact Jo Blakeley, Director Academic and Student Services, phone 06 974 8940, email Jblakeley@eit.ac.nz
+- If you have any questions about this, please contact Jo Blakeley, Executive Director, Student and Academic Services, phone 06 974 8940, email Jblakeley@eit.ac.nz

-TEC has produced guidance information for tertiary education providers on the compulsory student services levy.
-Refer to their website here
+- TEC has produced guidance information for tertiary education providers on the compulsory student services levy.
+Refer to the TEC website

-EIT’s 2014 annual report on the Levy is being used by TEC as an exemplar for the sector.
-You may find this a useful summary – click here.
+- EIT’s 2014 annual report on the Levy is being used by TEC as an exemplar for the sector.
+You may find this a useful summary.